mestevens/typesafe-dropwizard-configuration/README.md

 In order to use the configuration factory, there are two steps that need to be done.

-In your dropwizard application class, in the `initialize` method, add the following bundle:
+In your Dropwizard application class, in the `initialize` method, add the following bundle:

 ```
-bootstrap.addBundle(new TypesafeConfigurationBundle);
+bootstrap.addBundle(new TypesafeConfigurationBundle());
 ```

 There are two ways to accomplish the second step of the configuration.

-### Extend your Dropwizard Configuration
+### Extend your Dropwizard configuration
-Have your dropwizard configuration file extend `TypesafeConfiguration` instead of `Configuration`
+Have your Dropwizard configuration file extend `TypesafeConfiguration` instead of `Configuration`

-### Change the Dropwizard Application
+### Change the Dropwizard application
-Change the type param of your dropwizard application to be `TypesafeConfiguration` instead of whatever your current configuration class is.
+Change the type param of your Dropwizard application to be `TypesafeConfiguration` instead of whatever your current configuration class is.
 Note, this method is only recommended if you don't want to add anything to your configuration class and want to use the typesafe config for everything.

 After setting everything up you'll need to have a typesafe config file with settings in it.
 For a very basic example, look at the following Dropwizard application.yml file